 The word ‘dementia’ describes a set of symptoms that can include memory loss, difficulties with thinking, problem-solving or language.
 These changes are often small to start with, but for someone with dementia they can become severe enough to affect daily life.
 A person with dementia can also experience changes in their mood and behaviour.

-According to the Alzheimer’s Society, there are 850,000 people currently living with dementia in the UK and there is clear evidence that this on the increase.
+According to the Alzheimer's society there are 800,000 people currently living with dementia in the UK and there is clear evidence that this on the increase.
 Dementia is caused when there is damage to the neurons in the brain and once the brain cells are injured they then lose their ability to communicate with other cells leading to dysfunction.
-The symptoms that an individual with dementia may experience will depend on the part of the brain that is damaged.
+The symptoms that an individual with dementia may experience will depend on the part of the brain that are damaged.

 - Day to day memory, such as difficulty in recalling events that have happened recently.